-Using a tool like UXPin, or other solutions like Moqups or Balsamiq, will provide you everything you need to build your mockup and facilitate the entire process.
+Using a tool like UXPin, or other solutions like Moqups or Balsamiq, will provide you with everything you need to build your mockup and facilitate the entire process.
 These tools are designed to make the creation process as easy as possible, so you can focus more on stylistic decisions and less on how to manipulate the program.

 Both experts and beginners feel most comfortable with mockup tools, as beginners prefer their ease of use, while experts appreciate the designs specifically tailored to their advanced needs.

 Moqups and Balsamiq provide more functionality than non-design tools that are sometimes used for wireframes and mockups (such as Keynote), but they are limited to only low fidelity designs.
 They can, however, be quite useful if the goal is to create low-fidelity wireframes very quickly.